CurvSurf/FindSurface-visionOS/README.md

 ````
 Copyright (c) 2024 CurvSurf, Inc. All rights reserved.

-The framework `FindSurfaceFramework`'s ownership is solely on CurvSurf, Inc.
+The framework `FindSurface-visionOS.xcframework` and `FindSurfaceFramework.framework`'s
-and anyone can use it for non-commercial purposes.
+ownership is solely on CurvSurf, Inc. and anyone can use it for non-commercial purposes.
 Contact to support@curvsurf.com for commercial use of the library.
 ````